aplteam/Tatin/docs/UsageData.md

 ## What Tatin is doing

-With a new month Tatin collects all the data of the current year except the new month and saves them as a CSV file.
+With the arrival of a new month Tatin collects all the data of the current year except the new month and saves them as a CSV file.
 It then compresses the file and makes it available for download.

 The name of the file is `usage-data-<YYYY>-<MM>`.
 For example, in May 2022 it would save `usage-data-2022-04`, and it would also delete the file `usage-data-2022-03`.

 So the filename `usage-data-2022-04` means _all data from 2022 up to and including April_.

 Once a year, in January, Tatin collects the data from last year and saves it in a file `usage-data-<YYYY>`.
-It also deletes the file `usage-data-<YYYY>-<MM>`.
+It also deletes any files `usage-data-<YYYY>-<MM>`.

 For example, in January 2023 it would create a file `usage-data-2022`, and it would delete a file `usage-data-2022-11`.